fcullen/fcullen.github.io/_news/announcement_1.md

 ---

 My recent [paper](https://ui.adsabs.harvard.edu/abs/2020arXiv200111063C/abstract) on the stellar metallicities of Ly&alpha; emitting galaxies at 3 < z < 5 has been accepted for publication in MNRAS.
-We find a strong correlation betwen stellar metallicity and the strength of the observed Ly&alpha; emission.
+We present evidence for a strong correlation betwen stellar metallicity and the strength of the observed Ly&alpha; emission.